AdobeDocs/experience-manager-65.en/help/forms/developing/creating-document-output-streams.md

    >[!NOTE]
    >
-   >When generating a PDF document by invoking the `generatePDFOutput` method, be aware that you cannot merge data with an XFA PDF form that is signed, certified, or contains usage rights.
+   >When generating a PDF document by invoking the `generatePDFOutput` method, you cannot merge data with an XFA PDF form that is signed, certified, or contains usage rights.
 For information about usage rights, see [Applying Usage Rights to PDF Documents](/help/forms/developing/assigning-usage-rights.md#applying-usage-rights-to-pdf-documents).

 1. Retrieve the results of the operation